lambda-snail/journy2/README.md

 ## Feature Wishlist

-- Todo tems managed in a kanban board
+- Todo items managed in a kanban board

 # Building